xdissent/ievms/README.rst

 -------------------------------------

 Each version is installed into a subdirectory of ``~/.ievms/vhd/``.
-If the installation fails for any reason (lost Internet connection, for instance), delete the version-specific subdirectory and rerun the install.
+If the installation fails for any reason (corrupted download, for instance), delete the version-specific subdirectory and rerun the install.

 If nothing else, you can delete ``~/.ievms`` and rerun the install.